Gift Card API for Online Stores: How It Works

 - Process the event asynchronously (do not process in the webhook handler)

-The reconciliation endpoint returns your full order history with timestamps, order IDs, SKUs, quantities, amounts paid and settlement status.
+GET /api/orders/?statuses=completed&limit=200&offset=0 returns your completed order history with timestamps, order IDs, items and settlement status — paginate with offset to cover the full period.
 This is used by:

 - Finance teams for monthly settlement reporting